hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_groups_of_idle_jobs.rst

 #. view_resource_contention_

-The **view_groups_of_idle_jobs** is used by the VM scheduler to retrive jobs, grouped by resource requirements, which may require additional resources before they can be executed.
-In addition for the resource requirements for jobs within a group, each row indicates the number of jobs summarized, VM counts and possible flavors.
+The **view_groups_of_idle_jobs** is used by the VM scheduler to retrive jobs, grouped by elegible cloud/flavors, which may require additional resources before they can be executed.
+In addition to the resource requirements for jobs within the group, each row indicates the number of idle, running completed, and held jobs of this kind.

 Columns: